mehwaffle10/Waffle_Balance/README.md

 - Automatically cut fully grown trees down that are behind them
 - Are now flammable
 - Take increased damage in alignment with `Wood Structure Damage` section above
+- Can destroy enemy mines from all sides instead of just the top

 ### Trampoline
 - Increase bounce velocity from 10 to 11